Yoo Myung-hee

-Yoo Myung-hee (Korean: 유명희, born 5 June 1967) was the Minister for Trade of South Korea.
+Yoo Myung-hee (Korean: 유명희, born 5 June 1967) is a South Korean politician who served as the Director General of Free Trade Negotiations of South Korea from 2019 to 2021.
 She was the first woman to hold the position.
 Over the past 25 years, she worked in various government agencies since she passed the Korean state civil servant exam in 1991.
 She is also noted as being the final two candidates in the 2020 World Trade Organization leadership race.

 Early life and education

-Yoo was born in Ulsan, South Korea in 1967 when Korea was on the verge of high economic growth after having just completed its first 5-year Economic Development Plan (1962~1966) and had set its main economic policy on export-led growth.
+Yoo was born in Ulsan, South Korea in 1967 when Korea was on the verge of high economic growth after having just completed its first 5-year Economic Development Plan (1962–1966) and had set its main economic policy on export-led growth.
 Her childhood dream was to become a writer due to her creative and thoughtful personality, leading her to study English literature in Seoul National University, where she graduated with a bachelor's degree in English literature and an MA in Public Policy.
 She also holds a J.D. from Vanderbilt University Law School and was admitted to the New York State Bar in 2003.

 Career

 Ministry of Trade and Industry

 Yoo first started her career as a civil servant at the Ministry of Government Administration in 1992.
 As the beginning of her career coincided with the ongoing Uruguay Round negotiations at the WTO, Yoo felt that Korea at this time was in urgent need of trade experts.
 Backing herself to play a potential role in this respect, Yoo applied for a position at the Ministry of Trade and Industry (now the Ministry of Trade, Industry and Energy) in 1995 and started working at the WTO Division.

-Yoo has reflected that at the time of the Uruguay Round negotiations, she witnessed various "disputes and conflicts", which motivated her to represent her country in trade negotiations and devote her life to representing Korea’s position.
+Yoo has reflected that at the time of the Uruguay Round negotiations, she witnessed various "disputes and conflicts", which motivated her to represent her country in trade negotiations and devote her life to representing Korea's position.
 She also noticed that South Korea was the only country among the WTO member states which was not represented by any women in its delegation team, which prompted her to apply for a position at the Ministry of Trade and Industry.

 While working at the WTO Division, Yoo participated in subsidies negotiations and wrote a "Guide to WTO Agreement on Subsidies and Countervailing Measures".